The constructor creates a Theme binding, where the source value is looked up by the ThemeManager..

 Existing bindings become read-only, and no new bindings may be added, when a template (a Part) is copied.
 Bindings will be shared by all copies of the template's GraphObjects.

 For more information about bindings see Binding documentation.
-For more information on theming, see the Theming intro page.
+For more information on theming, see the Theming learn page.